zbouvier/SplattyBird-Tutorial/README.md

 };
 ```

-This code will run one per frame for each eneity with the `"player"` component, which should be fammiliar by now, but there is one main difference that rendering systems have - they draw things to the screen or **context**.
+This code will run one per frame for each entity with the `"player"` component, which should be familiar by now, but there is one main difference that rendering systems have - they draw things to the screen or **context**.

 To draw the score we want to draw normal text to the screen and to do this we can use normal html5 canvas functions.
 I will explain each line staring with `var score`